 The objective of The Shelter's legal advocacy is to support victims of domestic violence in civil matters directly related to domestic violence.
 This program provides support through an onsite Attorney and Shelter Advocates.
 These services enable us to empower Shelter families, promote self-sufficiency and create a safer community by helping victims secure, modify and enforce protection orders; handle immigration issues; obtain a divorce or separation; obtain spousal and child support; and resolve custody and visitation issues.
-During this quarter, our Advocates provided court assistance to 40 individuals.
-The onsite Attorney provided legal services to 7 individuals.
+During this quarter, our Advocates provided court assistance to 8 individuals.